Amsamms/data_set_analysis/README.md

 # data_set_analysis
-# upload a dataset and click generate and then download your report
+# upload a dataset and click generate and then download your report, or click online visualization